simonster/mendeley-word-plugin/README.md

 looking to implement integration with Word.
 However, I provide this code in case non-free implementers are interested, and because it's partly mine and it wants to be free.

-Do not ask me for support or assistance with this code.
-I will never touch it again.
+Do not ask me for support or assistance.
+I will never touch this code again.

 This distribution includes the following modules and class modules from Mendeley-1.5.1.dotm: